When should a firefighter retire?

 It is a very personal question with no easy answer, as our top responses show

 For new recruits, the notion of retirement can seem an impossible distance.
 But understanding when it is time to go can offer perspective on a new career.
 To that end, we put the question of when should a firefighter retire to our readers.
-Here are the 10 most interesting responses.
+Here are 10 interesting responses to get the conversation started.